 - Topping options: chopped scallions, crispy fried garlic, or sprinkle of grated cheese.

-- This Filipino-style Omurice can be served with tomato ketchup, banana ketchup, Japanese curry sauce, or demi-glace.
+- This Filipino-style Omurice can be served with tomato ketchup, banana ketchup, Japanese curry sauce, or demi-glace sauce.

 Listed below are all the ingredients you will need: